liantze/AltaCV/README.md

 ## Requirements and Compilation

-* pdflatex + biber + pdflatex
-* AltaCV uses [`fontawesome5`](http://www.ctan.org/pkg/fontawesome5) (≥ v5.12.0), and [simpleicons](http://www.ctan.org/pkg/fontawesome5) (≥ v9.9.0) for the new X icon.
+* AltaCV uses [`fontawesome5`](http://www.ctan.org/pkg/fontawesome5) (≥ v5.12.0), and [simpleicons](http://www.ctan.org/pkg/simpleicons) (≥ v9.9.0) for the new X icon when you use `\xtwitter`.
+If you're on an older version, the class will try to fall back to the old Twitter icon.
+But it's recommended to use an up-to-date MikTeX or TeX Live installation, with updated packages as recent as possible.
+* To produce the list of publications, run `pdflatex` + `biber` + `pdflatex`.
+(Replace `pdflatex` with `xelatex` or `lualatex` as necessary.)
+  * Note that to compile with XeLaTeX, you should use a command line as follows, per [the `pdfx` documentation](http://mirrors.ctan.org/macros/latex/contrib/pdfx/pdfx.pdf): `xelatex -shell-escape -output-driver="xdvipdfmx -z 0" sample.tex`
 * Use the `normalphoto` option to get normal (i.e. non-circular) photos.
 * As of v1.2 you can add multiple photos on the left or right: `\photoL{2cm}{logo1}` and `\photoR{2.5cm}{logo2,photo}`. (`\photo` will work like `\photoR`.)
 Separate your image filenames with commas _without_ spaces.
 * Use the `ragged2e` option to activate hyphenations while keeping text left-justified; line endings will thus be less jagged and more aesthetically pleasing.
 * As of v1.3 the `withhyper` document class option will make the "personal info" fields into clickable hyperlinks (where it makes sense).
 See below for more details.
-* Can now be compiled with pdflatex, XeLaTeX and LuaLaTeX!
-  * Note that to compile with XeLaTeX, you should use a command line as follows, per [the `pdfx` documentation](http://mirrors.ctan.org/macros/latex/contrib/pdfx/pdfx.pdf): `xelatex -shell-escape -output-driver="xdvipdfmx -z 0" sample.tex`
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) and [Roboto Slab fonts](https://github.com/googlefonts/robotoslab).
 Feel free to use a different typeface package instead—often a different typeface will change the entire CV's feel.

 ## `sample.tex` ##